benjaminhuanghuang/vue-study/Testing/_BestPractice/API.md

         cmp.vm.handleClick = jest.fn()
         // or triggering it: const spy = spyOn(cmp.vm, 'handleClick')
         // or use setMethods
         cmp.update() // Forces to re-render, applying changes on template.
-Necessary when tempalte needs to update
+Necessary when template needs to update

         // -- Trigger the click
         const el = cmp.find('.message').trigger('click')